Only time will tell, but that’s what one fan of When the Wood Is Dry: An Edgy Catholic Thriller had the temerity to suggest.

 So, is When the Wood Is Dry an Uncle Tom’s Cabin for the Pro-life movement?
 Only time will tell.
 But, with a number of northern states currently scrambling to pass laws liberalizing abortion rights and, as in Vermont, explicitly dehumanizing the pre-born, a book exploring the impact of this controversial medical procedure on the lives and attitudes of people in a completely fictional way may at least make some room for discussion while enjoying a thrilling, exciting, and impactful story.

+And now, because we think this book is so special, we have decided to offer the entire EBook for FREE, permanently.
 The free book is available on Amazon, Barnes & Noble and other sites at this link: